 In-App Purchases increases mobile app monetization

 In-app purchases is another popular strategy — the app itself is free, but its certain features or products are paid.
-For example, if your app is a game, you can offer users extra lives, an ability to customize their characters, etc. Feel free to be creative.
+For example, if your app is a game, you can offer users extra lives, an ability to customize their characters, etc.

-Mobile app Data Monetization
+Mobile App Data Monetization

 However, there is one more extremely important thing to mention, and it applies to all the monetization strategies.
 Obviously, it is crucial to choose a strategy wisely, but it is also essential to predict the monetization future of your app.
 Predictive analytics and historical data gathered from your users will help you to do this.